Anil-Kumar007/Parking-Cost-Calculator/README.md

 - Valet Parking
 $18 per day
 $12 for five hours or less
-a.
 (When user is using valet Parking option
       1. For Five hours or less the valet cost will be $12.
       2. for whole 24 hours He/She can park their vehicle for $18
       3. If exceeded then charges will apply for whole day )